frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur3-machine-tending.md

 4. Clamp servo
 5. Ready_LED and busy_LED

-## [Finite-State Sequence of the Machine Tending Box]{.title-ref}
+### Finite-State Sequence of the Machine Tending Box

 Set the machine to its initial state when starting up.

 {.align-left}

-## [Make a program to open the machine door]{.title-ref}
+### Make a program to open the machine door

 Make a program to open the machine door.
-This might sound easier than itis.
+This might sound easier than it is.
 Feel free to fasten the box.
 Consider using force control.

-## [Make a program to close the machine door]{.title-ref}
+### Make a program to close the machine door

 Make a program to close the machine door.
-Same as above, but close.
+Same as above, but closed.

-## [Make a program to pick up a workpiece]{.title-ref}
+### Make a program to pick up a workpiece

 Make a program to pick a workpiece.
-There are several ways to this.Consider the following suggestion as a starting point:
+There are several ways to do this.
+Consider the following suggestion as a starting point:

 1. Move to a waypoint above the workpiece.
 2. Close gripper.
-3. Lower slowly relative to the waypoint above, until workpiece isdetected.
+3. Lower slowly relative to the waypoint above, until workpiece is detected.
 4. Relative move up 1 cm.
 5. Open gripper.
 6. Move to position.
 7. Pick workpiece.

-The direction option can be used to detect an object on contact andperform an action.
-Also, have a look at stack/de-stack options on theUR5e.
+The direction option can be used to detect an object on contact and perform an action.
+Also, have a look at stack/de-stack options on the UR5e.

-It is also possible to detect the force applied to the gripper oncontact, with pre-built functions.
+It is also possible to detect the force applied to the gripper on contact, with pre-built functions.
 Have a look at them!

-Tip: [my_variable = get_actual_tcp_pose()]{.title-ref} and add 0.01meters to the Z index [\[2\]]{.title-ref}, then MoveL to this variableposition.
+Tip: *my_variable = get_actual_tcp_pose()* and add 0.01meters to the Z index, then MoveL to this variableposition.

-## [Make a program to place a workpiece in the work station]{.title-ref}
+### Make a program to place a workpiece in the work station

 Make a program to place a workpiece in the work station.
-Try to be asaccurate as possible when placing the workpiece!
+Try to be as accurate as possible when placing the workpiece!

-## [Make a program to place workpieces in a grid]{.title-ref}
+### Make a program to place workpieces in a grid

 Make a program to place the workpieces in a grid.
-There are several waysto this.
-Consider the following suggestion as a starting point:
+There are several ways to do this.
+Consider the following suggestions as a starting point:

 1. Make a waypoint at a corner of your grid.
 2. Make a counter, row_num.